seankerr/rust-http-box/README.md

 Making a fast, embeddable HTTP 1.1/2.x parser is the primary objective.
 HTTP Box is the perfect library if you want to create a web server or HTTP proxy.

 Development is currently in progress but moving forward steadily.
-Plan to have full HTTP 1.1 specification parsing finished by end of March 2016.
-Once complete, HTTP 2.x support will be planned.

 ## Maintain Control